dustinsand/horizex/README.md

 complexity of distributed systems.
 As the domain and non-functional requirements mature, these modules can be easily extracted and deployed as independent microservices.

-The first module in the system is the Customer module (com.horizex.hireme.customer).
+The first module in the system is the Customer module (com.horizex.customer).
 This module is responsible for encapsulating all functionality related to managing customer data and exposing the Customer API.
 It serves as a foundational component for the platform and demonstrates the modular structure and boundaries promoted by Spring Modulith.